- Cost Inflation Index (CII) for FY 2023-24 (AY 2024-25) - CII Table, Calculation & Examples

 Before the 2018 budget, the long-term capital gains on the sale of shares in India and equity-oriented funds were exempted from tax under section 10(38).
 However, Budget 2018 revoked this section, resulting in the removal of this exemption.

-This section was replaced by the section 112A.
-This section states the provisions for taxation on capital gains on the below assets -
+This section was replaced by the section 112A of the Income Tax Act.
+This section states the provisions for taxation on capital gains on shares -

 What is the Income Tax Rate on Long-term Capital Gain on Shares?